SWI-Prolog/swish/README.md

 parts thereof dynamically.
 The latter   facilitates smoothless embedding in SWI-Prolog web applications.

 ## Development and debugging

+No building is needed  to  run  the   system  from  sources.
+For public installations you probably want to create   the  minified JavaScript and CSS files to reduce network traffic and  the startup time.
+You need some more tools for that:

+    % [sudo] npm install -g jsdoc
+    % [sudo] npm install -g requirejs
+    % [sudo] npm install -g clean-css

+You also need GNU make installed as   `make`  and SWI-Prolog as `swipl`.
+With all that in  place,  the   following  command  creates the minified
+versions:

+    % make

 The default main page (`/`)  is   generated  from `lib/page.pl`.
 It uses minified    JavaScript    and    CSS      from     `web/js/swish-min.js` `web/css/swish-min.css` when available.
-These files are build by running `make` in this directory.
 If the   minified  files are not present,  the  server  automatically  includes   the  full  source.
 The generated files may be removed using

     make clean